 });

-// Archive a completed session (preserves transcript for replay)
+// Archive a completed session so its history stays available for replay and inspection

 await client.archiveSession('codesess_abc123');